 “I had a tough time paying attention this week because Jim’s headphones were pretty loud.
 I asked him once, and I don’t want to seem like I’m overreacting.”

 If someone’s name wasn’t attached to this, how would you know who to follow up with?
-You wouldn’t!

 This is why we are staunchly opposed to anonymous feedback.
 It doesn’t help managers provide timely support to their employees, so it’s not nearly as actionable.
 It also doesn’t create a culture of transparency.

 This may seem harsh, but feedback from the VP of Operations is very different than feedback from a customer service rep. We believe you should collect feedback from everyone inside the company (including CSRs), but if you don’t know who provided the feedback, it’s tough to determine the context of the feedback.

 Tinypulse would allow you to segment feedback based on a team, but it’s tough to understand the context around “what” if you don’t know “who”.